See what each field/column from our “Products” template means including possible allowed values and examples.

 This column works in combination with the Published column the following way;

-Changes to any other channels like Facebook, Wholesale, etc. are not available through this import as Shopify API doesn’t allow that at the moment.
+Changes to any other channels like Facebook, Wholesale, etc. are not available through this import.
 But you can follow this video tutorial to still change all the channels in bulk through the Admin, and play with filters and Tags (which you can import with Matrixify), to identify particular Products to publish/unpublish.
 By default, the published scope is set to Allowed Valuesglobal web Exampleglobal |

 Template Suffix | Template Suffix allows you to specify another Template from your Theme for this specific Product.
 For example, you might want to specify different template for a Featured product, which has different page layout.

 Work with your developer to create new Template or read Shopify documentation about adding additional Product templates.
 Once new Template is created, you can set in this column to activate it for needed Products.
 That different template will show as dropdown for Products in Shopify Admin, when new Product Template will be created in your Theme.
 For example, if the new Template file name is “product.featured.liquid”, then – to activate this Template for this Product, write “featured” as the Template Suffix.
+The default product theme template in Shopify is “Default product”.
 Allowed ValuesText Examplefeatured |

 Gift Card | Tells, whether this Product is a Gift Card Product.